ejohnsms/ninja-slides/README.md

 # ninja-slides
-slide show presentations of front-end code for back end devs POs.
+slide show presentations of front-end code for back end devs and POs.

-removed:
-"sort-vars": "error",
-from .eslintrc
+to run: npm run-script serve

+using airbnb plugin for eslint

 todo:
-add timer to page

-open the json server
-./node_modules/.bin/json-server --watch ./json/slides.json

-open the dev server
-$ ./node_modules/.bin/webpack-dev-server --open
+remove old karma plugins